+Hi!
+I’m Stephanie Olsen and I’m so glad you are here!
+As you can see, I have a family that I am absolutely in love with.
 We love to travel, try new foods, play games and we especially love spending time in our vacation home in Vermont’s Northeast Kingdom.
 Todd is a great skier and and loves to mountain bike, while Lake Willoughby is one of my favorite places on earth.
-Natalie has been on some amazing trips with us including the Amazon Rainforest and Galapagos Islands and she did it like a pro!
+Natalie has been on some amazing trips with us including the Amazon Rainforest and Galapagos Islands.
+She did it like a pro!